History of autism: Scientific developments

+The modern concept of cognitive load was defined by Australian psychologist John Sweller in an April 1988 paper.
+Autistic people often have a relatively narrow band of load they find comfortable, with too much leading to cognitive overload and too little leading to cognitive underload.

 Uta Frith's 1989 well-cited book Autism: Explaining the Enigma posited the weak central coherence theory of autism.
 It proposes that autistic people typically think about things in the smallest possible parts.
 It argues that autistic people perceive details better than non-autistic people, but "cannot see the wood for the trees."
 (A second edition was published in 2003).

+1989 also saw Hungarian-British psychologist Peter Fonagy give a new meaning to the word "mentalisation", casting it as a synonym for "theory of mind".
+British psychiatrist Anthony Bateman and Fonagy would subsequently develop mentalisation-based treatment.
+This has been used to help autistic people improve their use of theory of mind.

 Mind-blindness is a term first published in early 1990 by Simon Baron-Cohen.
 It refers to the idea that "autistic people are impaired in their ability to attribute mental states (such as beliefs, knowledge states, etc.) to themselves and other people".
 This is otherwise known as an impaired theory of mind (ToM).
 Baron-Cohen believed that a lack of ability to read eyes was a particularly important deficit, and developed a training program to develop this.
 It is now thought that all autistic people have some ToM ability.
 Baron-Cohen's book Mindblindness: An Essay on Autism and Theory of Mind was released in 1995.

 Asperger's early papers were first published in English in 1991, as part of the book Autism and Asperger Syndrome.
 They were translated by the book's editor, Uta Frith.
 This further increased awareness of Asperger's work, and of the concept of "Asperger syndrome".

 American animal behaviourist Temple Grandin invented the squeeze machine to therapeutically apply deep-touch pressure to herself in 1965.
 She was inspired by squeeze chutes used with livestock.
 She did further research with the device with adults and children and in March 1992 published a noted paper about it.
 This greatly increased public knowledge of the device and of the benefits of deep-touch pressure to autistic people in general.

 In September 1992, British psychiatrist Patrick Bolton and his colleagues introduced the concept of the "broader autistic phenotype" (BAP) to refer to family members of people diagnosed with autism who had some autistic traits, but not enough to themselves be considered autistic.